tristanlatr/WPWatcher/README.md

 ## Configuration

 The script must read a configuration file to set mail server settings, WPScan path and arguments.
-If no config file is found, mail server settings, WPScan path and arguments will have default values.
+If no config file is found, mail server settings, WPScan path and arguments and other config values will have default values.

 Setup mail server settings in the config file if you want to receive reports.

-`wpwatcher` command takes some arguments: `--conf <path>` is the main one, other arguments will simply overwrite config values.
+`wpwatcher` command takes some arguments: `--conf <File path>` is the main one, other arguments will simply overwrite config values.

+You can specify multiple files `--conf File path [File path ...]`.
+Will overwrites the keys with each successive file.

 See *Command arguments* section below to see list of configurables values with CLI arguments.

-If not specified with `--conf <path>` parameter, will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.
+If not specified with `--conf` parameter, will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.

 All options can be missing from config file.